 There are actually two forms of cholesterol: high-density lipoprotein (HDL), or “good” cholesterol, and low-density lipoprotein (LDL), or “bad” protein.
 HDL cholesterol helps prevent LDL cholesterol from building up in the blood stream but LDL cholesterol is usually responsible for dangerously high cholesterol levels.

 Most people do not realize they have high cholesterol because it has no outward symptoms.
 Detecting high cholesterol is simple with a blood test, however.
-Most Fairfield elder care professionals advise seniors to have their cholesterol levels checked every few years, more often if they have risk factors for high cholesterol.
+Most Fairfield elderly care professionals advise seniors to have their cholesterol levels checked every few years, more often if they have risk factors for high cholesterol.

 Why Is High Cholesterol Dangerous?